 Dr. Rafii also serves on the National Task Group on Intellectual Disabilities and Dementia Practices of the American Academy of Developmental Disorders.

-As Assistant Director of the Neurology Residency Program, Dr. Rafii is involved in the training of the next generation of neurologists.
+As Director of the Neurology Residency Program, Dr. Rafii is involved in the training of the next generation of neurologists.
 He is author of First Aid for the Neurology Boards, one of the most widely read books in preparing for the neurology boards.

 He received his MD and PhD from Brown University School of Medicine and conducted neurogenetics research at Harvard Medical School.
 Dr. Rafii went on to complete his neurology residency at the Johns Hopkins Hospital, where he was chief resident.
 He then completed a fellowship in Dementia and Cognitive Disorders at UC San Diego.